eduardavalerio/eduarda/_pages/research.md

 ![](/assets/photos/ednalab.jpg)

 ### Bioinformatics and Data Analyses
 The last step is transforming all the sequences we had into results, for this, we use pipelines for bioinformatics in R programming language.
+You can see some scripts for data analyses of barcode of the phylum Porifera in my [GitHub Repository](https://github.com/eduardavalerio/Ecological-analyses-of-porifera-IC-FAPESP)

 ![](/assets/photos/bioinfo.jpg)